Invariance of Immersed Floer cohomology under Maslov flows: Invariance for transverse self-intersection

 with $\theta(x_k) := i(x_k) $ if $x_k \in \cI^{c}(\phi_t)$. \end{lemma}

-\begin{remark} If there are no self-intersections at the corners $z_k$ and no incoming markings $d = 0$ the right-hand side is simply $i(x_0) + 2$.
-For example, in the case of a single outgoing marking $i(x_0) = 0$ each disk in the equation is Maslov index $I(u_t) = 2$, while if only Maslov index two disks appear then the Fukaya algebra is projectively flat $\mu_0(1) \in \on{span}(1_{\phi_t})$. \end{remark}
+\begin{remark} If there are no self-intersections at the corners $z_k$ and no incoming markings $d = 0$ the right-hand side is simply $2 - i(x_0)$.
+For example, in the case of a single outgoing marking with output $x_0$ so that $i(x_0) = 0$ each disk in the equation is Maslov index $I(u_t) = 2$, while if only Maslov index two disks appear then the Fukaya algebra is projectively flat, that is, $\mu_0(1) \in \on{span}(1_{\phi_t})$. \end{remark}

 \begin{proof}[Proof of Lemma] We wish to put ourselves in the situation where there are no branch changes in the boundary condition, by adding additional disks at each of the branch changes.
-For simplicity we consider a configuration $C = S \cup T $ with a single disk $S$ with $d+1$ leaves with points $T = T_0 \cup \ldots T_d$ at infinity $z_0,\ldots, z_d \in C$ mapping to self-intersection points $x_0,\ldots, x_d \in \cI^{\on{si}}(\phi)$.
-Let $\ti{S}$ be the disk equipped with complex bundle with totally real Lagrangian boundary condition obtained by gluing together $S$ equipped with the bundle pair $(u^* TX, (\partial u)^* TL)$ with the disks $S_0,\ldots, S_d$ equipped with bundles $T_{\phi(x_i)} X$ and boundary conditions corresponding to the paths
+For simplicity we consider a configuration $C = S \cup T $ with a single disk $S$ with $d+1$ leaves $T = T_0 \cup \ldots T_d$ with points at infinity $z_0,\ldots, z_d \in C$ mapping to self-intersection points $x_0,\ldots, x_d \in \cI^{\on{si}}(\phi)$.
+Let $\ti{S}$ be the disk equipped with complex bundle $E$ with totally real Lagrangian boundary condition $F$ obtained by gluing together $S$ equipped with the bundle pair $(u^* TX, (\partial u)^* TL)$ with the disks $S_0,\ldots, S_d$ equipped with bundles $T_{\phi(x_i)} X$ and boundary conditions corresponding to the paths